Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Developing knowledge of sociocultural approaches to language issues
+- Develop knowledge of sociocultural approaches to language issues

-- Developing discipline-specific knowledge of theory, research and research techniques
+- Develop discipline-specific knowledge of theory, research and research techniques

-- Being able to identify and critically engage with key concepts in spoken and written assessments
+- Be able to identify and critically engage with key concepts in spoken and written assessments

-- Being able to select, thematically integrate and critically assess published research and theoretical academic literature
+- Be able to select, thematically integrate and critically assess published research and theoretical academic literature